NOTHING IS REAL WITHOUT A CONTRACT

 Make sure your business relationships start off on the right foot.
 A business contract is a legally binding agreement between two or more parties.
 Contracts are typically used to record and document the terms of a deal, including each party’s obligations and responsibilities.
 While some contracts may be informal, most business contracts are formal agreements that are enforceable in court.

-A lawyer is a key player when it comes to getting your business contracts right because they help ensure that you get the best terms possible and provide valuable guidance if there is ever a dispute under the contract.
+Business contract lawyers are a key player when it comes to getting your contracts and business agreements right because they help ensure that you get the best terms possible and provide valuable guidance if there is ever a dispute under the contract.
 Should you need to draft or review a legally binding contract, partner with a business lawyer who can give you the valuable guidance you need.

 Types of Business Contracts and Agreements

-There are many different types of business contracts and agreements, from simple purchase orders to complex joint venture agreements.
+There are many different types of business contracts and agreements, from simple purchase orders to complex joint venture agreements, and licensing agreements.
 Each one has its own purpose and specific legal requirements.
 However, some of the most common types of business contracts and agreements include:

-1. Purchase Agreements: These govern the sale of goods or services between two parties such as an asset purchase agreement.
+1. Purchase Agreements: These govern the sale of goods or services between two parties such as an asset purchase agreement between a business owner and vendor.

 2. Lease Agreements: These govern the terms of a lease between a landlord and tenant.

-4. Employment Agreements: These govern the terms of employment between an employer and an employee(s).
+4. Employment Agreements: These govern the terms of employment between an employer and an employee(s), or independent contractor agreements.

 Any good business contract will contain specific provisions in order to protect both parties involved.
-Some of the most common terms include a non-disclosure agreement, which protects confidential information; a non-compete clause, which prevents one party from competing with the other; and a payment schedule, which outlines when and how payments will be made.
+Some of the most common terms include a non disclosure agreements, which protects confidential information; a non-compete clause, which prevents one party from competing with the other; and a payment schedule, which outlines when and how payments will be made.

 Other essential provisions may include liability limitations, dispute resolution clauses, and termination clauses.
 By including these provisions in a contract, both parties can be confident that their interests will be protected in the event of a disagreement or breach of contract.